syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/import.md

 ## Convert word documents into SFDT

 You can convert word documents into SFDT format using the .NET Standard library [`Syncfusion.EJ2.WordEditor.AspNet.Core`](<https://www.nuget.org/packages/Syncfusion.EJ2.WordEditor.AspNet.Core/>) by the web API service implementation.
 This library helps you to convert word documents (.dotx,.docx,.docm,.dot,.doc), rich text format documents (.rtf), and text documents (.txt) into SFDT format.

-Refer to the following example.
+>Note: The Syncfusion Document editor component makes sensible decision when layout the text, and other supported elements while paginating the document content for displaying page by page.
+But however, there may not be guaranteed pagination with all the documents compared to the pagination of Microsoft Word.

+Please refer the following example for converting word documents into SFDT.

 ```typescript
 import { DocumentEditor } from '@syncfusion/ej2-documenteditor';